infinitetoken/Barcodes/README.md

     ascii_renderer = Barcodes::Renderer::Ascii.new(barcode)
     ascii_renderer.render('/path/to/output.txt')

-The following options (defaults shown below) are available for all barcode symbologies:
+The following options (defaults shown below) are available (where applicable) for all barcode symbologies:

     {
       :data => '0123456789',